dearlavion/simple-spring-boot-app/README.md

 1. Add token to your github
 >https://github.com/settings/tokens/new

-Enable all scope for now, will generate some random fingerprint
+Enable all scope for now, will generate some random fingerprint key
 >rwfwgwefw

 Add it as secret to OCI VAult